TeamLES/hackathon-telekom-2025-What2Eat/README.md

 # 🍽️ What2Eat – Telekom Hackathon 2025

-Inteligentný generátor personalizovaných jedálničkov, ktorý na základe tvojich preferencií, cieľov a diétnych obmedzení navrhne jedlá aj celý denný plán stravovania.
-Projekt vznikol počas Telekom Hackathon 2025 a demonštruje, ako môže AI uľahčiť každodenné rozhodovanie – od plánovania jedál, cez zdravší životný štýl, až po šetrenie času a peňazí.
+**Never wonder "What should I eat?" again.**

+What2Eat is an AI-powered web app that helps you decide what to eat when you're stuck.
+Based on your preferences, goals, dietary restrictions, and what's in your fridge – it gives you personalized suggestions and tips to make mealtime decisions effortless.

+Built during Telekom Hackathon 2025, this project demonstrates how AI can solve an everyday problem we all face: **"I don't know what to eat."**

 ---

-## 🚀 Funkcionalita
+## 🚀 Features

-Systém umožňuje používateľovi zadať široké spektrum údajov o sebe a následne mu odporučí:
-- denné kalorické ciele,
-- odporúčaný príjem bielkovín,
-- personalizované jedlá a recepty,
-- rýchle, lacné, fitness alebo iné preferované jedlá,
-- vynechanie potravín podľa alergií a obmedzení,
-- automatické plánovanie jedál na celý deň alebo týždeň.
+- **Smart food suggestions** – Get personalized recommendations based on your mood, time, and ingredients
+- **Fridge-based ideas** – Tell us what's in your fridge, we'll tell you what to make
+- **Calorie & protein tracking** – Know how many calories you're missing today and hit your protein goals
+- **Dietary preferences** – Respects your allergies, diet type, and favorite cuisines
+- **Activity-aware** – Adjusts suggestions based on whether you exercise or not
+- **Quick vs. detailed** – Need something fast?
+Or want to cook?
+We've got both
+- **Budget-friendly options** – Suggestions that won't break the bank

 ---

-## 🧩 Zber údajov od používateľa
+## 🧩 User Data We Collect

 ### 1. Basic Personal Info
 - Gender: male / female / other / prefer not to say
-- Age: number
+- Age
-- Height: cm
+- Height (cm)
-- Weight: kg
+- Weight (kg)

 ### 2. Lifestyle & Activity
 - Activity level: Sedentary, Lightly active, Moderately active, Very active, Athlete
-- Daily schedule: Morning person / Night person
+- Daily schedule: Morning person / Night owl
 - Usually rushed in mornings: yes/no

 ### 3. Goals
-- Primary goal: Lose weight, Maintain, Gain muscle, Eat healthier, Save time, Save money
+- Primary goal: Lose weight, Maintain weight, Gain muscle, Eat healthier, Save time, Save money
 - Calorie target: Auto-calculate / Manual input
 - Protein goal: Auto (based on weight) / Manual input